philipmorg/Marketing-For-Self-Made-Experts/chapters/02-What-Is-Direct-Response-Marketing.md

 (This video had me doubled over in laughter.
 It's incredible, and I think it even has a brief cameo from Joe Biden. ;) )

 One of the ways pain gets amplified in direct response marketing is to focus on the _emotional_ aspects of the pain.
 Direct response copywriters will tell you that _all decisions_ are emotional first, backed up by a post hoc logical process.
-That may be true. (fn) But the problem is not how decisions are _actually_ made, the problem is how we believe we make decisions.
+That may be true. [^2] But the problem is not how decisions are _actually_ made, the problem is how we believe we make decisions.
 And if your audience fancies themselves to be logical thinkers, a heavily emotional tone in direct response marketing almost certainly will be problematic.

 ### Curiosity